mavenbrugg/SE_FEMA/README.md

 - site pages written in Pug

-Created by Maven Bruggemann in Spring 2023 for CPTR 460 - Software Engineering at Andrews University
+Created by Maven Bruggemann and Wesley Martin in Spring 2023 for CPTR 460 - Software Engineering at Andrews University